Moral and Philosophical Studies with Religious Education BA (Hons)

 A no fee increase guarantee is available for self-funding full-time and structured part-time rest of the UK, EU and international undergraduate students for continuous study for the same award, up to the permitted standard time limit for the relevant award.

-Students will be required to pay the cost of the PVG Disclosure Check.
+You will be required to pay the cost of the PVG Disclosure Check (approx £60).

 What can I do on completion of my course?